 By David Smith

 As an email marketer, you want the best open rates you can get.
-A big part of that is sending your emails at the right time and on the right days.
+A big part of that is using Keap and sending your emails at the right time and on the right days.
 But what are those best times and days?

 If you want to be a generic marketer, you can certainly follow these generic articles’ advice.
 But if you want to be a hugely successful marketer, with answers that are uniquely catered to you and your email list, you’re going to have to work a bit harder.